telerik/blazor-docs/components/gridlayout/items.md

 # Items

-The you can control the items in the GridLayout with the parameters they expose:
+You can control the items in the GridLayout with the parameters they expose:

 * [Row](#row)